Platelet-Rich Plasma (PRP) Therapy: How It Works

-Other treatable conditions include plantar fasciitis, ulnar collateral ligament sprain or tear, ankle sprain or ligament injury, hamstring tears, knee pain, muscle injuries, ligament sprains or tears (MCL, LCL), hip pain, lower leg and foot pain, shoulder and arm pain, shin splints, and Achilles partial tears.
+Other treatable conditions include plantar fasciitis, ulnar collateral ligament sprain or tear, ankle sprain or ligament injury, hamstring tears, knee pain, muscle injuries, ligament sprains or tears (MCL, LCL), hip pain, lower leg and foot pain, shoulder and arm pain, shin splints, and Achilles tears.

 Combining PRP & HBOT